metno/muppet/design.md

 ## Synchronization between storage systems

-It is imperative that files are being produced on several file systems simultaneously, without consuming too many resources.
-Therefore, as each file is persisted to the storage backend, it should be synchronized across the other storage systems as well.
+It is imperative that files are widely available across several file systems.

-Using a new `muppet` command line utility?
-Upon production of a file on either storage backends, a call to the command-line utility might analyze the file, add it to MUPPET's database, and duplicate it across file systems.
+File synchronization might take place as a BitTorrent network.
+Data consumers - such as THREDDS and MET API - would run customized BitTorrent clients, configured to retrieve the most recent files from Lustre.
+BitTorrent might also help with load distribution in the network.

+In order to know which files will be distributed, we need an index of operational files.
+Such an index exists today:
+[Productstatus](https://github.com/metno/productstatus).
+The design, speed, and API of Productstatus could be improved in order to support thousands of queries per second.

+File registration could be facilitated by a new command line utility.
+After files are produced, the utility would scan the file, and send its metadata to Productstatus for indexing.

 ## Concurrency and parallelism

 ### Database thread

 Responsible for database transactions.
 Receives pipeline, step, and job object updates via Go channels, and writes updated information to the database backend.
+It must handle database transactions and be ACID compliant, in order to reduce the amount of potential bugs associated with bad state.

 ### Cron thread